 Donna enjoys using her arts background to create fun craft projects with a special focus on using repurposed or handy household materials.

-Some of these costume ideas are very simple, and others are more involved, but all use household items or things you might already have in your closet.
+Some of these costume ideas are very simple, and others are more involved, but all of them use household items or things you might already have in your closet.
 Even if you don't find a costume idea you like, this list might inspire your own creative Halloween costume.

 Bag of Jelly Beans or Coffee Beans